cpzielke/csc309-srp-facade-lab/README.md

 1. Duplicate this repo so you can have this starter code.
 Don't fork it.
 [Follow instructions here until step 4 in the Mirroring a repository section](https://docs.github.com/en/github/creating-cloning-and-archiving-repositories/duplicating-a-repository).
    * You will have a new repository that is a mirror of this one.
+   * Alternatively, you can download this code using GH download ZIP button and then start a brand new repo with the dowloaded code.
 2. Make your new repository private.
 3. Start working on the code (move to next section).